 The ghost of Flight 401 became a book and a movie.
 Skeptics insist there were no ghosts.
 Stories about the crash soon circulated in psychology classes, but not as support for the paranormal: the pilots focused on a faulty landing gear light while ignoring the plane’s rapid loss of altitude.
 Psychological researchers were more concerned with less glamorous topics, such as, “effect of task load on performance.”

 (2) Stories affect the way clients perceive everything you do.

 Eastern’s reputation affected passenger response when things went wrong.
 A seating mistake on Eastern?

-We see this all the time with small – and large – businesses.
+We see story consequences all the time with small businesses.

 Michael offers a workshop on a particular topic and you think, “Perfect – he’s an expert.”
 You hear Sally’s giving the same workshop and you think, “Where did that come from?”